offmywave011/masterconcrete/OCR-document-scanning.md

 * Download training data from the Scanbot server - replace the value with `http://download.scanbot.io/di/tessdata/`. (preferred)

-* Put an OCR data in the application assets directory - replace the value with a path to the folder in the assets directory `folder_with_traineddata/`.
+* Put the OCR data in the application assets directory - replace the value with a path to the folder in the assets directory `folder_with_traineddata/`.
 You can get trained data files from the Tesseract website: https://code.google.com/p/tesseract-ocr/downloads/list

 ## Preparing the data